I beg to move,

 Christians in communities across the world under oppressive Governments, or who are the target of militant groups, take little comfort from warm words.
 For a child left parentless after her family was executed for attending church, condemnation provides no salve.
 For a pastor standing in the ruins of his church, statements of support ring hollow.
 We can do more, and we must do more, to help bring the persecution of Christians to an end.

 I welcome the Bishop of Truro’s recommendations, which show the clear steps that this Government can take.
 I am encouraged by the words of many colleagues, which demonstrate the constructive spirit in which we all are willing to work.
-The challenge that faces all of us in ending discrimination and violence against Christians is monumental, but this report leaves me optimistic about the future of religious freedoms.
+The challenge that faces us all in ending discrimination and violence against Christians is monumental, but this report leaves me optimistic about the future of religious freedoms.
 This review makes concise, achievable recommendations that draw on the talents of our unparalleled diplomatic network.
 The Foreign and Commonwealth Office has immeasurable experience in helping some of the world’s most vulnerable people when they need it most.
 Now is the time to use that experience and influence to protect Christians, who face the most unimaginable treatment for following their faith.
 I congratulate the Government on their unequivocal support for defending the rights of Rohingya Muslims in Burma, because that demonstrated the impact and reach that our country can have when we lead international responses to protect those suffering from religious persecution.

 The systematic denial of freedom of religious belief is becoming entrenched by extreme nationalism and militant extremism in all corners of the world.
 We cannot afford to hesitate.
 The Government have shown that they are able and willing to lead an international response to tackle these injustices.
 The responsibility now rests with the Government to agree a strong collective response that has freedom and tolerance at its heart.